-- Preview Email Newsletter

 Americium, curium and californium -- oh my!
 Crystallizing the rarest elements at LLNL

 Actinides are a group of heavy, radioactive elements that include uranium, plutonium, americium, curium, berkelium and californium.
-Understanding how these elements bond with other atoms (known as coordination chemistry), how they behave in water and how they can be more PR
+Understanding how these elements bond with other atoms (known as coordination chemistry), how they behave in water and how they can be separated from one another is crucial for safer n more PR

 ASAM Weekly for Feb.
 17, 2026 (10)